Yuvanm1s1/OCR-TextExtractor/README.md

 <img style="float: right" width="45%" alt="attendance calculation output" src="readme-images/output_attendance.png"></img>

-Learn more about how the backend ML model works from [its github repo](https://github.com/Pranavcm-07/ocr-ml-model)
+Go to the [backend directory](backend/) to learn more about the ML model's implementation